boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 ~~~~
 {: #ex-eh1 title="A First Example of Extension Headers" artwork-align="center"}

-{{ex-eh2}} provides another example of reported values in an ipv6ExtensionHeadersFull Information Element for an IPv6 Flow in which
+{{ex-eh2}} provides another example of reported values in an ipv6ExtensionHeadersFull IE for an IPv6 Flow in which
 the	IPv6 Hop-by-Hop Options, Routing, and Destination Options headers are observed.
 One octet is sufficient to report these observed options.
 Concretely, the ipv6ExtensionHeadersFull IE will be set to 19.

 ~~~~